The Fiat S76 or "Beast of Turin" is a Goodwood favourite and can usually be heard before it is seen at #FOS

 Elevated tee boxes reveal sweeping views across Sussex.
 Paired with the Estate’s historic charm - and the occasional Spitfire overhead - it’s a course as unforgettable to behold as it is to play.

-Enjoy a fun round at The Copse followed by a delicious lunch at the Goodwood Bar & Grill - perfect for families looking to share quality time on and off the course.
+Enjoy a fun round at The Copse followed by a selection of delicious sandwiches and paninis at the Goodwood Bar & Grill - perfect for families looking to share quality time on and off the course.

 This experience can take place throughout the year, subject to tee time availability.